-Steps taken by the CLD Partnership to build the capacity and agency of communities Provide more opportunities for local communities to participate in decision making and the co-design and delivery of service.
-3.2 Improve skills, knowledge and confidence of communities to build High level improvements active participation.
-3.3 Local people feel their voices are heard and are more connected and invested in their communities.
-Links to Leads Performance other plans Actions Outcomes Time scale (lead name in Indicators/ bold) and strategies Measures Year 1 3.1 Community June 2019 Partners will be John Heywood Number of 3.2 groups and involved in this Lifelong consultations individuals have review Learning undertaken the opportunity and feedback The CLD to be engaged Ian Brooke from events in planning and Partnership will Edinburgh Number of evaluation of Voluntary services

-Skills and learning opportunities are co-ordinated by partners and communities to ensure that provision is targeted and reaching those most in need
+Steps taken by the CLD Partnership to build the capacity and agency of communities

+3.1 Provide more opportunities for local communities to participate in decision making and the co-design and delivery of service.
+High level 3. improvements 3.2 Improve ski active partic • • e and confidence of communities s to build 3. e feel their vo their commun ices are heard a ities. nd are more co nnected and Outcomes o Links to other plans and strategies Time scale Actions Leads (lead name in bold) Key Performance Indicators/ Measures Year 1 3.1 Community 3.2 groups and individuals have the opportunity to be engaged in planning and evaluation of services Skills and learning opportunities are co- ordinated by partners and communities to ensure that provision is targeted and reaching those most in need June 2019 Partners will be involved in this review The CLD Partnership will contribute to a review of criteria applied to the distribution of funding through the Third- Party Revenue Grants.
+John Heywood Lifelong Learning Ian Brooke Edinburgh Voluntary Organisations Council Laurene Edgar Lothian Association of Youth Clubs Simon Jaquet Edinburgh Youth Work Consortium Jackie Stewart Lifelong Learning Number of consultations undertaken and feedback from events Number of community events dedicated to planning and evaluation of services Completion of review of 3rd Party Revenue Grants by March 2019 CLD Partnership established to provide support to those most in need Standing agenda item on regular CLD partnership meetings to discuss skills and learning opportunities for those most
-The CLD

-Partnership will

-contribute to a

-review of criteria

-applied to the

-distribution of

-funding through

-the ThirdParty Revenue

-Grants.

-Organisations Council

-Laurene Edgar Lothian

-Association of Youth Clubs Simon Jaquet

-Edinburgh Youth Work Consortium

-Jackie Stewart Lifelong Learning Number of community events dedicated to planning and evaluation of services

-Completion of review of 3rd Party Revenue Grants by March 2019

-CLD Partnership established to provide support to those most in need

-Standing

-agenda item

-on regular CLD

-partnership

-meetings to

-discuss skills

-and learning

-opportunities

-for those most

-in need